Ciara introduces her delicious and easy-to-prepare Spanish Gluten-Free Empanada Recipe.

-Originating in the community of Galicia, found in northern Spain, is the delectable dish called empanadas.
+The delectable dish called empanadas originates in the community of Galicia, found in northern Spain.

 A traditional Spanish dish found all over the country; this quintessential dish makes for a fun and easy Spanish food experience.